 I never ever wish to again experience the kind of injury and pain which put me in this chair-ever!
-However, when I am up and walking once again, completely healed from my injury, I don’t want to forget the lessons learned -valuable lessons.
+When I’m walking once again, completely healed from my injury, I don’t want to forget the valuable lessons learned.
 I am learning a lot from my wheelchair about me and the world around me.
 I see the world from a different perspective, literally.
-The difficulties of going about and the treatment by others of the physically challenged has been revealing.
-I am gaining a deeper level of compassion and understanding for others in similar circumstances.
-I am discovering a lot about my character, as well as my level of faith and trust in God, all of which need some tweaking.
+The difficulties of getting around and the treatment by others of the physically challenged has been revealing.
+I’m gaining a deeper level of compassion and understanding for others in similar circumstances.
+I’m discovering a lot about my character, as well as my level of faith and trust in God; which needs tweaking.

 Until next time,